iNavFlight/OpenTX-Telemetry-Widget/README.md

-## INAV Lua Telemetry Flight Status for Taranis/Horus/Jumper/Nirvana
+## INAV Lua Telemetry Flight Status for EdgeTX and OpenTX

-### FrSky SmartPort(S.Port), D-series, F.Port & TBS Crossfire telemetry on Taranis, Horus, Jumper & Nirvana transmitters
+### Smartport and Crossfile radios by various manufacturers.

 - **New documentation:** https://luatelemetry.readthedocs.io/en/latest/